 I have set up web pages for any course I've taught in the last few years.
 You can download course outlines, homeworks, exams, and other materials from these pages.

 There are several optimization packages available on RCS at Rensselaer, including AMPL, CPLEX, and MINTO.
 You can find links to the homepages for these packages and also information on using them at Rensselaer.

 My research is part of the larger field of Operations Research.
 I have a list of selected OR sites, including links to general resources, conference homepages, various areas of operations research, colleagues, professional organizations, and book and journal publishers.

 Do you know my former students Brian Borchers, Zhao-Yang Cheng, Srini Ramaswamy, Bob Rush, Steve Braun, Kartik Krishnan, Luc Basescu, Xiaoyun Ji, Kris Farwell, Jinye Zhao, Chaoxiong Wang, Jing Hu, Daryn Ramsden, Bin Yu, Erik Hammel, Lijie Bai, Tim Lee, Amy Givler, Xin Shen, Emily Heath or Dan Lu?
 (Some of their theses are available.)
-How about my current students April Sagan, Hannah Horner (co-advised with Jennifer Pazour), Dan Kosmas (co-advised with Tom Sharkey), Jun Tan, and Jesica Bauer?
+How about my current students April Sagan, Hannah Horner (co-advised with Jennifer Pazour), Dan Kosmas (co-advised with Tom Sharkey), Jun Tan, She'ifa Punla-Green, and Jesica Bauer?
 My Ph.D.
 Advisor, Mike Todd?